seaarts/lora-network-planner/README.md

 Use `sphinx-apidoc -f -o source ../src/loraplan/` in `docs` to make `.rst` docfiles.
 Then use `make html` to refresh your docs.

+See the `sphinx-proofs` extension that you may want for fun.
+[Link](https://github.com/executablebooks/sphinx-proof)

 ## See notes on using Colab and github
 Check out this [Colab demo](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=3VQqVi-3ScBC).